prof-chene/nunchaku-de-combat-legacy/DEPLOY.md

 ## Configuration
 ### PHP

-Edit you php.ini to set these values :
+Edit you php.ini to have AT LEAST these values (you might want to allocate more resources if you can) :
 ```
 realpath_cache_ttl: 7200;
 memory_limit: 128M;